Our Cacao Beans

 puts back to the communities, makes unreal Chocolate and holds the heart of the PACIFIC within.

-Working closely with Oonagh from The Cacao Ambassador who is on regular visits and updates
+We have worked closely with Oonagh from NZ The Cacao Ambassador who is on regular visits and updates

-with Diana from Cathliro, the freshest beans and special request sacks are bought into New Zealand.
+with Diana from Cathliro with the freshest beans and special request sacks are bought into New Zealand.

-These Cacao Beans have deep fruity, raisin, bold notes with just a hint of caramel to smooth it all out.
+These Cacao Beans have bold flavours of dried fruit, raisin, with just a hint of caramel to smooth it all out.

-The Beans from Vanuatu on the Island of Malekula are grown organically in two small farming communities.
+The Beans from Vanuatu are grown organically in two small farming communities on the island of Malekula;

 The Atchin Community - has 64 small Farming families and